-UNODC (1997) UN World Drug Report 1997, p198, www.unodc.org/adhoc/world\drug\report\1997/CH5/
+&lt;sup>18 UNODC (1997) UN World Drug Report 1997, p198, www.unodc.org/adhoc/world\drug\report\1997/CH5/

 - c.
-The Third Justification - 72.
+The Third Justification - 73.
 The first clause of the third justification the SSHD gives in Cm 6941 for the first inequality of treatment exposes the second inequality of treatment.
+It claims:

-It claims: - "A classification system that applies to [alcohol and tobacco] as well as [controlled substances] would be unacceptable to the vast majority of people who use [alcohol and tobacco] responsibly".
-(Mutatis mutandis, emphasis added) - 73.
-This justification shows the SSHD fears the political cost of applying the "policy of prohibition" to alcohol and tobacco and has thus "shut his eyes" to evidence: - 1) that the peaceful use of controlled drugs is both possible and commonplace; and - 2) that the permanent proscription of the enumerated activities re controlled drugs, bar medical and scientific purposes, is equally "unacceptable" to the millions who use controlled drugs peacefully. - 74.
-On this, the Third Report from the House of Commons Home Affairs Committee Session 2001-2002 HC-318 The Government's Drug Policy: is it working? stated: - "Around four million people use [controlled drugs] each year.
+"A classification system that applies to [alcohol and tobacco] as well as [controlled substances] would be unacceptable to the vast majority of people who use [alcohol and tobacco] responsibly".
+(Mutatis mutandis, emphasis added)

+- 74. This justification shows the SSHD fears the political cost of applying a "policy of prohibition" to alcohol and tobacco and thus the SSHD has "shut his eyes" to evidence: - 1) that peaceful, amateur use of controlled drugs is both possible and commonplace; and - 2) that the permanent proscription of the enumerated activities re controlled drugs, bar medical and scientific purposes, is equally "unacceptable" to the millions who are concerned in the peaceful, amateur use of controlled drugs. - 75.
+On this, the Third Report from the House of Commons Home Affairs Committee Session 2001-2002 HC-318 The Government's Drug Policy: is it working? stated:

+"Around four million people use [controlled drugs] each year.
 Most of these people do not appear to experience harm from their drug use, nor do they cause harm to others as a result of their habit".
-(Para 20, emphasis added) - 75.
-The second clause of the SSHD's third justification for the first inequality of treatment embodies the first error of law, the belief that the Act permanently proscribes the enumerated activities re controlled drugs, bar medical and scientific purposes.
-Essentially, this clause declares that the SSHD's "policy of prohibition": - "conflict[s] with deeply embedded historical tradition and tolerance of consumption of a number of substances that alter mental functioning".
-(Emphasis added) - 76.
-This illuminates a deep, unsettled legal controversy whereby the State facilitates access to certain drug mediated mindstates whilst concomitantly obstructing access to other drug mediated mindstates.
-This violates freedom of thought, aka Cognitive Liberty. - 77.
-Overall, the SSHD's third justification for the first inequality of treatment suggests three general duties re the use of "[drugs] that alter mental functioning": - 1) a duty to respect an individual's "free and informed choice" in the peaceful use of "[drugs] that alter mental functioning"; and - 2) a duty to differentiate the peaceful use of "[drugs] that alter mental functioning" from the use of "[drugs] that alter mental functioning" ... "having harmful effects sufficient to constitute a social problem", s1(2), i.e. use versus misuse; and - 3) a duty to subject the commerce and production of all "[drugs] that alter mental functioning" to reasonable, necessary and proportionate regulations. - 78.
-Nevertheless, Government executes these duties only re alcohol and tobacco, the mindaltering drugs used by the "vast majority".
-As a result, the SSHD fails to distinguish under the Act those who peacefully use controlled drugs as a different "class", s31(1)(a), from those who do not.
+(Para 20, emphasis added)

+76. The second clause of the SSHD's third justification for the first inequality of treatment embodies the first error of law, the belief that the Act permanently proscribes the enumerated activities re controlled drugs, bar medical and scientific purposes.
+Essentially, this clause declares that the SSHD's "policy of prohibition":

+"conflict[s] with deeply embedded historical tradition and tolerance of consumption of a number of substances that alter mental functioning".
+(Emphasis added)

+- 77. This illuminates the deep, unsettled legal controversy herein whereby the State facilitates access to certain drug mediated mindstates whilst concomitantly obstructing access to other drug mediated mindstates.
+This violates freedom of thought, aka Cognitive Liberty. - 78.
+Overall, the SSHD's third justification for the first inequality of treatment suggests three general duties re the use of "[drugs] that alter mental functioning": - 1) a duty to respect an individual's "free and informed choice" in the peaceful, amateur use of "[drugs] that alter mental functioning"; and - 2) a duty to differentiate the peaceful, amateur use of "[drugs] that alter mental functioning" from the use of "[drugs] that alter mental functioning" ... "having harmful effects sufficient to constitute a social problem", s1(2), i.e. use versus misuse; and - 3) a duty to subject all commerce and production of "[drugs] that alter mental functioning" to reasonable, necessary and proportionate regulations. - 79.
+Yet, Government only executes these general duties re the drugs preferred by the "vast majority", alcohol and tobacco.
+Hence, the SSHD fails to regulate persons concerned in peaceful activities re controlled drugs differently from persons causing harm.
 This is the second inequality of treatment.